Shared and Private Information Learning in Multimodal Sentiment Analysis with Deep Modal Alignment and Self-supervised Multi-Task Learning: Abstract

 \section{Abstract}

-Designing an effective representation learning method for multimodal sentiment analysis tasks is a crucial research direction.
-The challenge lies in learning both shared and private information in a complete modal representation, which is difficult with uniform multimodal labels and a raw feature fusion approach.
-In this work, we propose a deep modal shared information learning module based on the covariance matrix to capture the shared information between modalities.
-Additionally, we use a label generation module based on a self-supervised learning strategy to capture the private information of the modalities.
-Our module is plug-and-play in multimodal tasks, and by changing the parameterization, it can adjust the information exchange relationship between the modes and learn the private or shared information between the specified modes.
-We also employ a multi-task learning strategy to help the model focus its attention on the modal differentiation training data.
-We provide a detailed formulation derivation and feasibility proof for the design of the deep modal shared information learning module.
-We conduct extensive experiments on three common multimodal sentiment analysis baseline datasets, and the experimental results validate the reliability of our model.
-Furthermore, we explore more combinatorial techniques for the use of the module.
-Our approach outperforms current state-of-the-art methods on most of the metrics of the three public datasets.
+Designing an effective representation learning method for multimodal sentiment analysis is a critical research area.
+The primary challenge is capturing shared and private information within a comprehensive modal representation, especially when dealing with uniform multimodal labels and raw feature fusion.To overcome this challenge, we propose a novel deep modal shared information learning module that utilizes the covariance matrix to capture shared information across modalities.
+Additionally, we introduce a label generation module based on a self-supervised learning strategy to capture the private information specific to each modality.
+Our module can be easily integrated into multimodal tasks and offers flexibility by allowing parameter adjustment to control the information exchange relationship between modes, facilitating the learning of private or shared information as needed.
+To further enhance performance, we employ a multi-task learning strategy that enables the model to focus on modal differentiation during training.
+We provide a detailed formulation derivation and feasibility proof for the design of the deep modal shared information learning module.To evaluate our approach, we conduct extensive experiments on three common multimodal sentiment analysis benchmark datasets.
+The experimental results validate the reliability of our model, demonstrating its effectiveness in capturing nuanced information in multimodal sentiment analysis tasks.